bridgem/oracle-cloud/README.md

 `oci-resources.py` List all current instances of all OCI services in a given tenancy

-`psm-resources.sh` List instances of all PSM based services in a list of tenancies

 `psm-resources.py` List instances of all PSM based services in a given tenancy (profile)

 `oci-prices.py` Use pricing API to return all UC services and prices